Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/pt-PT/axialunar-claims.md

 > NOTICE: Unfortunately, at this time AXIALunar does not have hardware wallet support.
 Hopefully this will change soon!

 Another option you may consider using is the `subkey` command line utility, which will allow you to take extra steps to protect the security of your key.
-Additionally, another option is the Polkawallet mobile wallet, although it requires an extra step to generate AXIALunar addresses.
+Additionally, another option is the Axiawallet mobile wallet, although it requires an extra step to generate AXIALunar addresses.

 ### Using axiasolar{.js} extension (Chrome/Brave or Firefox)